What Is Emergency Hardship Financial Aid: And How To Get It?

 Below are alternatives to health insurance:

-• A Health Savings Account or HSA—an HSA is a type of savings account offered by several employers.
+• A Health Savings Account or HSA — An HSA is a type of savings account offered by several employers.
 Your HSA is essentially a savings fund used for medical expenses.

-• Low-Cost Medical Insurance (Medicaid and Chip)—Medicaid and Chip are low-cost medical insurance options for low-income families and individuals provided by the federal government.
+• Low-Cost Medical Insurance (Medicaid and Chip) — Medicaid and Chip are low-cost medical insurance options for low-income families and individuals provided by the federal government.

-• Temporary Assistance for Needy Families (TANF)—TANF helps low-income families cover all kinds of costs, including medical bills and expenses.
+• Temporary Assistance for Needy Families (TANF) — TANF helps low-income families cover all kinds of costs, including medical bills and expenses.

 Emergency Financial Aid for Basic Necessities